K0milj/K0milj/README.md

 ### Hello there, I'm Luka - aka [K0milj] 👋

-## I'm a Student, Developer, and Teaching Assistant!!
+## I'm a Student, Developer, and Teacher!!

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to work with a team good developers